Ireland Crypto Tax Guide 2024

 How to calculate your crypto taxes with Koinly

-There's two ways to do this - DIY or use a crypto tax calculator, but the latter is much easier.
+There are two ways to do this - DIY or using a crypto tax calculator, but the latter is much easier.

 If you're doing it solo, you'll need to identify each taxable transaction of crypto - so anytime you made a disposal or earned income.
 You'll then need to calculate each capital gain or loss, as well as identify the fair market value of any crypto income in EUR on the day you received it.
 If you're an active trader - this is a lot of work, which is why the majority of Irish crypto investors opt to use a cryptocurrency tax calculator like Koinly.

 Don't get stuck in the busy work.
 Don't get it wrong.
 Don't rely on your accountant to know where to look.
 Use Koinly to generate crypto tax reports.
 Here's how easy it is: